Brecknock Hall Foundation

 - Promoting knowledge of its history and ecology

-- Encouraging public and private ventures to support the maintenance and preservation the Hall by booking corporate rentals and guest services for conferences, meetings, and company celebrations
+- Encouraging public and private ventures to support the maintenance and preservation of the Hall by booking corporate rentals and guest services for conferences, meetings, and company celebrations